SPSCommerce/sps-api-standards/standards/url-structure.md

 ### Hierarchy

 Resources in the path **SHOULD** be repeated as a representation of a hierarchy for a domain model where possible as part of logical nesting for your endpoints.
-A hierarchal path is intended to provide context to the consumers of your API about how to use it and some expected behaviors.
+A hierarchical path is intended to provide context to the consumers of your API about how to use it and some expected behaviors.
 In many cases, a resource or nested path may directly reflect your Object or Entity Database model.
-This is often the natural case for brand new micro-services with a highly encapsulated domain-driven design, while other abstracted services that have evolved over time or have many layers of dependencies may represent a simplified or alternate hierarchal model through the REST API contracts than what truly exists.
+This is often the natural case for brand new micro-services with a highly encapsulated domain-driven design, while other abstracted services that have evolved over time or have many layers of dependencies may represent a simplified or alternate hierarchical model through the REST API contracts than what truly exists.
 While both of these scenarios are valid, in either case, you'll look to provide consistency in your hierarchy and resource naming.

 ```note
 **Rule of Thumb**: When thinking about whether you intend to nest resource paths, consider if a given resource can exist without the resource above it (i.e. if you were to cascade delete a top-level resource, the implication is that all resources under that path are also removed).
 If the answer is "no", then that is generally a positive logical nest.
 If the answer is "yes", you might have to consider other aspects of usage and the domain model with the decision or right answer being a bit more ambiguous.